Menu

 • Proprietary Estoppel

-Prior to joining the Bar, Rabby was part of a specialist in-house legal team representing a Local Authority’s financial interests and reputation in (multi-million pound) residential service charges disputes, both inside and outside of court.
+Prior to joining the Bar, Rabby was part of a specialist in-house legal team representing a Local Authority in (multi-million pound) residential service charges disputes.

-In this role, he successfully appeared in the Upper Tribunal (Lands Chamber); advised Local Government on novel/untested legal issues and risk exposure; settled a million-pound dispute against 25 leaseholders and had a 100% success rate in all First-Tier Tribunal applications.
+In this role, he successfully appeared in the Upper Tribunal (Lands Chamber); advised Local Government on novel/untested legal issues; settled a million-pound dispute against 25 leaseholders and regularly drafted/appeared at First-Tier Tribunal applications.

-Rabby has also previously worked at Legal 500 solicitors’ firms – where he ran his own caseload of business/property disputes (valued upto £100,000); drafted statutory notices including: s.5, s.21, s.25, s.26, s.42, s.45 and s.146 notices; and regularly appeared at Possession Proceedings, CCMCs, Interlocutory Hearings and mediations
+Rabby has also previously worked at Legal 500 solicitors’ firms – where he drafted statutory notices including: s.5, s.21, s.25, s.26, s.42, s.45 and s.146 notices; and regularly appeared at Possession Proceedings, CCMCs, Interlocutory Hearings and mediations.

 • Company & Insolvency